Warsaw in Gallatin County, Kentucky — The American South (East South Central)

 Topics.
 This historical marker is listed in this topic list: Architecture.
 A significant historical year for this entry is 1869.

 Location.
 38° 46.902′ N, 84° 54.074′ W. Marker is in Warsaw, Kentucky, in Gallatin County.
-Marker is on Main Cross Street (Kentucky Route 35) south of West Pearl Street, on the right when traveling south.
+It is on Main Cross Street (Kentucky Route 35) south of West Pearl Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 504 Main Cross St, Warsaw KY 41095, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Craig Wilson House (within shouting distance of this marker); Gallatin County Jail (within shouting distance of this marker); St. Joseph Church (about 400 feet away, measured in a direct line); Haymond House (about 400 feet away); Captain Williams House (about 500 feet away); McDanell-Brown Buildings (about 600 feet away); Hawkins-Kirby House (about 600 feet away); a different marker also named Hawkins-Kirby House (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Craig Wilson House (within shouting distance of this marker); Gallatin County Jail (within shouting distance of this marker); St. Joseph Church (about 400 feet away, measured in a direct line); Haymond House (about 400 feet away); Captain Williams House (about 500 feet away); McDanell-Brown Buildings (about 600 feet away); Hawkins-Kirby House (about 600 feet away); a different marker also named Hawkins-Kirby House (about 600 feet away).
 Touch for a list and map of all markers in Warsaw.

 Regarding Peak Corkran House.
 The Gothic Revival house was built by Henry Clay Peak (1832-1913), a Confederate Civil War veteran and pharmaceutical salesman.
 He, his wife Calederica, and their three children lived there until 1881.
 It then was owned by the Turpin-Chambers-Cockran family, whose descendants deeded it to the Warsaw Women's Club in 1961.
 That organization leased the house to the City of Warsaw for use as a community meeting space and welcome center in 2005.
 It has since reverted to a private residence.

 Credits.
-This page was last revised on May 11, 2023.
+This page was last revised on April 26, 2024.
 It was originally submitted on May 11, 2023, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
-This page has been viewed 46 times since then and 8 times this year.
+This page has been viewed 192 times since then and 22 times this year.
 Photos: 1, 2, 3. submitted on May 11, 2023, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.